Telephone connected to FRITZ!Box is dead and/or PBX indicates a malfunction

 Using only one connection option

-"FON 1" and "FON 2" both have two options for connecting devices: An RJ11 socket and a TAE socket for the respective port.
-Only one connection option can be used at a time:
+"FON 1" and "FON 2" both have two options for connecting devices: You can either use the RJ11 socket or the TAE socket for the respective extension.
+You can only use one connection option at a time:

 If you connected a telephone to the RJ11 socket for "FON 1", you cannot connect a device (for example a telephone, answering machine) to the TAE socket for "FON 1".

-- If devices are connected to both of the sockets for the same extension, remove one of the devices from the FRITZ!Box.
+- If you connected devices to both of the sockets for the same extension, disconnect one of the devices from the FRITZ!Box.

 Testing a different analog telephone